beckym223/manual_work/E6_long_edited.md

 tax purposes.
 The two-earner deduction and income averaging should be restored to re- duce the marriage penalty and equalize the treatment of fluctuating and stable incomes.
-49 Between 1977 and 1990 the weight of the relatively regressive payroll tax in federal revenues increased.
-Thus, the income tax must be more progressive in 1990  than it was in 1977 to restore overall progressivity to its 1977 level.

 ### ---Economics-1990-0-18.txt---